-- The -F option to the declare builtin displays the source file name and line number corresponding to each function name supplied as an argument - 2.
+- 1. The -F option to the declare builtin displays the source file name and line number corresponding to each function name supplied as an argument. - 2.
 If the command run by the DEBUG trap returns a non-zero value, the next command is skipped and not executed. - 3.
-If the command run by the DEBUG trap returns a value of 2, and the shell is executing in a subroutine (a shell function or a shell script executed by the . or source builtins), a call to return is simulated.
+If the command run by the DEBUG trap returns a value of 2, and the shell is executing in a subroutine (a shell function or a shell script executed by the . or source builtins), a call to return is simulated. - 4.
+BASH_ARGC and BASH_ARGV are updated as described in their descriptions above. - 5.
+Function tracing is enabled: command substitution, shell functions, and subshells invoked with (command) inherit the DEBUG and RETURN traps.

-extglob If set, the extended pattern matching features described above under Pathname Expansion are enabled.
+- 6. Error tracing is enabled: command substitution, shell functions, and subshells invoked with (command) inherit the ERROR trap. - extglob If set, the extended pattern matching features described above under Pathname Expansion are enabled.